jr0dsgarage/knack/README.md

 A World of Warcraft addon that displays the next spell highlighted by the Assisted Combat feature with hotkey bindings.

+Quickly get the _knack_ of playing your class!

 ## Features

 - **Assisted Combat Integration**: Displays the spell icon recommended by WoW's Assisted Combat system